Lekopien/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a requirement fpr the checker
+This is a requirement for the checker